 As is the case with many family photos, this photo appears to have some damage that occurred on the negative, so I used my patch tool to remove the burn marks just as I removed the large clumps of dust in my other image:

 I also ran the Dust & Scratches filter on my black and white image.
-I finished off my adding the Clarity and Actions from PURE Color.
+I finished off by adding the Clarity and Actions from the PURE Color Workflow.
 I cropped the borders of the original image, but feel free to leave the white borders if you prefer.

 As a general rule of thumb, I always try to keep these edits simple, clean, and as true to the original as possible, because we want our memories to remain timeless, right?